lite-david/branch-predictor/README.md

 0x40d81e 0
 ```

-We provide test traces to you to aid in testing your project but we strongly suggest that you create your own custom traces to use for debugging.

 ## Running your predictor

-In order to build your predictor you simply need to run `make` in the src/ directory of the project.
+In order to build the predictors you simply need to run `make` in the src/ directory of the project.
 You can then run the program on an uncompressed trace as follows:

 `./predictor <options> [<trace>]`

 If no trace file is provided then the predictor will read in input from STDIN.
-Some of the traces we provided are rather large when uncompressed so we have distributed them compressed with bzip2 (included in the Docker image).
+Some of the traces we provided are rather large when uncompressed so we have distributed them compressed with bzip2.
 If you want to run your predictor on a compressed trace, then you can do so by doing the following:

 `bunzip2 -kc trace.bz2 | ./predictor <options>`